-We’re going to look at what this exemption is, how much it’s worth, and the requirements for qualification.
+We’re going to look at what this exemption is, how much it’s worth, and how you can claim the dependent exemption.

 Table of Contents

 Dependent Exemption Qualification Rules

 Understanding the dependency exemption rules is extremely difficult.
 However, there are some tests you can perform to understand whether someone is entitled to an exemption.
 Let’s look at the dependent exemption tests.